McCarthy dominates, Toles homers as Dodgers beat Cubs 2-0

 Toles gave the Dodgers a quick lead with his drive off John Lackey to start the game, and it stayed 1-0 until the ninth.

 Cubs catcher Willson Contreras bounced a wild throw to first after Toles swung at strike three in the dirt with two outs.
-Chase Utley, who led off with a walk, raced home from first on the error to make it 2-0, and Los Angeles closed it out after dropping three of four.
+Chase Utley, who led off with a walk against Hector Rondon, raced home from first on the error to make it 2-0, and Los Angeles closed it out after dropping three of four.

+''The celebration is over,'' Lackey said. ''It's time to start working on a new one.''

 McCarthy (2-0), coming off a strong start to beat San Diego last week, struck out four and walked three.
+He gave up long flies to Contreras and Anthony Rizzo on a night when the wind was keeping balls in the park, and was helped by three double plays.

+''They came in big situations,'' McCarthy said. ''Keeping the ball on the ground is a positive for me and something I set out to do.
+Ball stays on the ground, you get a better chance at double plays.''

 Ross Stripling retired the side in the seventh and left with a runner on second and two outs in the eighth after striking out Jon Jay on a 3-2 pitch.
-Luis Avilan then struck out Kyle Schwarber to end the inning.
+Luis Avilan then fanned Kyle Schwarber to end the inning.

-Kenley Jansen worked the ninth for his second save, after giving up Anthony Rizzo's game-winning single Monday night.
+Kenley Jansen worked the ninth for his second save, after giving up Rizzo's game-winning single Monday night.

 Lackey (1-1) held the Dodgers to a run and four hits over six innings.
 The veteran right-hander struck out 10 and walked three.
 He threw 106 pitches - 32 in the first inning, when he escaped a bases-loaded jam.

 Mike Montgomery worked two scoreless innings for Chicago.
-The Dodgers loaded the bases against him in the eighth before pinch-hitter Justin Turner - batting for Joc Pederson - grounded into a double play to end the threat.
+The Dodgers loaded the bases against him in the eighth before pinch-hitter Justin Turner, batting for Joc Pederson, grounded into a double play to end the threat.

 TRAINER'S ROOM

-The Dodgers placed OF Franklin Gutierrez on the 10-day disabled list with a left hamstring strain sustained when he was caught stealing against the Cubs on Monday.
+Dodgers: Placed OF Franklin Gutierrez on the 10-day disabled list with a left hamstring strain sustained when he was caught stealing against the Cubs on Monday.
 Los Angeles recalled OF Trayce Thompson from Triple-A Oklahoma City.

+Cubs: Rondon exited after tweaking his left knee trying to tag Utley at the plate in the ninth.
+The reliever said after the game he was better, though still a little sore, and might get an MRI on Thursday.

 UP NEXT